nikkefimov/snippetbox/cmd/notes.md

 now have information about exact string in code in whole project with a problem, before had just information about string in helpers.go which says about problem is

-23.07 correction of a specially made error earlier in type of file for the logger test and errors
+23.07 correction of a deliberate error earlier in type in file for the logger test and errors

 mv ui/html/home.page.bak ui/html/home.page.tmpl.
 Tested - OK